 Can dogs eat strawberries?
-Yes, dogs can eat the berries.
+Yes, dogs can eat strawberries, raspberries, blackberries, and blueberries.

-Strawberries are a nutrient powerhouse and can prove to be very healthy for your dogs.
+Strawberries are a nutrient powerhouse and can be healthy for dogs.
 However, like any other human food, moderation is the key here.

 Strawberries are one of the safest berries for dogs.
 They are sweet and tasty, and most dogs enjoy eating the berries as treats.